pmahend1/metadata-wiper/docs/PrivacyPolicy.md

 The function of Metadata Wiper is to remove EXIF (Exchangeable Image File Format) metadata from images you select.
 The process is entirely offline:

-1. **File Selection:** The App uses the standard Android Storage Access Framework for you to select an image from your device's local storage.
-The App only gains temporary, user-consented access to the specific file you choose.
+1. **File Selection:** The App uses the standard Android Storage Access Framework for you to select one or more images from your device's local storage.
+The App only gains temporary, user-consented access to the specific files you choose.
 2. **Local Processing:** All metadata reading and removal happens entirely and exclusively on your device.
+3. **Saving the Cleaned File:** After processing, you have two options for saving the cleaned images:
+    - **Overwrite Mode:** If you enable this option in the settings, the App will overwrite the original files with the cleaned versions.
-3. **Saving the Cleaned File:** After processing, the App prompts you to choose a new location on your device to save the "cleaned" image.
-You have full control over where this file is saved.
+    - **Create a New File:** If overwrite mode is disabled, the App will prompt you to choose a new location on your device to save the "cleaned" image(s).
+You have full control over where the files are saved.
-4. **No Original File Modification:** The App does not alter your original image file.
-It creates a new, separate copy with the metadata removed, leaving your original file untouched.
+4. **No Original File Modification (by default):** The App does not alter your original image file unless you explicitly enable the overwrite option.
+By default, it creates a new, separate copy with the metadata removed, leaving your original file untouched.

 ## 3. Permissions Required